 Worked example: CSRD assurance for an Austrian industrial company

-Client scenario: Müller Fertigung GmbH, an Austrian manufacturing company based in Linz.
-1,500 employees, €490 million annual revenue, not listed.
+Muller Fertigung GmbH is an Austrian manufacturing company based in Linz with 1,500 employees and EUR 490 million in annual revenue.
+Not listed.
 The company produces metal components for construction and infrastructure, with suppliers in Austria, Germany, and the Czech Republic.
-Products sold across the DACH region and Central Europe.
-Your firm is a mid-tier Austrian practice and has been Müller’s statutory auditor for four years.
-Müller will fall under Wave 2 once the relevant legislation is enacted, with first reporting expected for FY 2027.
+Products are sold across the DACH region and Central Europe.
+Your firm is a mid-tier Austrian practice and has been Muller's statutory auditor for four years.
+Muller will fall under Wave 2 once the relevant legislation is enacted, with first reporting expected for FY 2027.

-Müller exceeds the Omnibus I thresholds (1,500 employees, €490 million).
+- Confirm scope and plan for the legislative gap.
+Muller exceeds the Omnibus I thresholds (1,500 employees, EUR 490 million).
 As a non-listed large company, it’s Wave 2.
 The NaBeG does not yet cover Wave 2.
 The Austrian government has indicated that separate legislation will follow.
 Plan the engagement assuming FY 2027 is the first reporting year, but monitor the legislative process.
-If the Wave 2 law isn’t enacted before Müller’s FY 2027 balance sheet date, the same grey zone issue that affected Wave 1 companies may recur.
+If the Wave 2 law isn’t enacted before Muller’s FY 2027 balance sheet date, the same grey zone issue that affected Wave 1 companies may recur.

-Record the scope assessment against Omnibus I thresholds.
+Documentation note: Record the scope assessment against Omnibus I thresholds.
 Note that the domestic legal basis for Wave 2 is pending.
 File a copy of any FMA or KSW guidance published before the engagement start date.
 Cite Directive (EU) 2026/470 and the NaBeG transitional provisions.

-Obtain the full DMA package (methodology, stakeholder engagement, IRO register with scores, threshold definitions).
+Documentation note: Obtain the full DMA package (methodology, stakeholder engagement, IRO register with scores, threshold definitions).
 Check whether the consultant’s methodology follows EFRAG IG 1.
 Evaluate the “not material” determination for water against ESRS 1 paragraph 38.
 If the simplified ESRS are in force by the time of reporting, verify whether any disclosure requirements changed for the material topics identified.

-Müller tracks energy consumption through its ERP system (SAP).
+- Assess data readiness.
+Muller tracks energy consumption through its ERP system (SAP).
 GHG calculations use the GHG Protocol methodology, with Austrian electricity emission factors from the Umweltbundesamt (Federal Environment Agency).
 Workforce data comes from SAP HR.
 No formal sustainability data controls exist beyond the quarterly management review.
 Scope 3 data is limited to Category 1 (purchased goods, estimated using spend-based emission factors from Ecoinvent).

-Map each material ESRS disclosure requirement to its data source.
+Documentation note: Map each material ESRS disclosure requirement to its data source.
 Flag the Scope 3 estimation methodology as a high-uncertainty area.
 Document the emission factors used and their sources.
 For workforce metrics, verify the HRIS extraction logic against payroll.
 The absence of formal controls means the engagement will rely heavily on substantive procedures.

+- Execute assurance procedures and report.
 For Scope 1: recalculate from gas invoices and production records.
 For Scope 2: verify against electricity invoices and confirm emission factor selection from Umweltbundesamt data.
 For workforce: test headcount and injury rates against underlying records.
 For DMA: review methodology, test a sample of impact and financial materiality scores, evaluate the not-material determination for water.

-Prepare a standalone limited assurance report under ISSA 5000 and the CEAOB guidelines.
+Documentation note: Prepare a standalone limited assurance report under ISSA 5000 and the CEAOB guidelines.
 Under Austrian law, the report accompanies the management report.
 Use negative-form conclusion.
 Retain all working papers for the seven-year Austrian retention period.

-Müller’s engagement is estimated at 250–320 hours, with DMA evaluation taking approximately 50 hours, process and controls assessment 60 hours, substantive procedures 100–140 hours, and review and reporting 40 hours.
+Muller’s engagement is estimated at 250--320 hours, with DMA evaluation taking approximately 50 hours, process and controls assessment 60 hours, substantive procedures 100--140 hours, and review and reporting 40 hours.
 The range reflects uncertainty about Scope 3 data quality, which may require additional testing.

 First-year pricing and resource allocation

 For Austrian mid-tier firms, the pricing question is as important as the technical one.
-A 250–320 hour engagement at typical Austrian Wirtschaftsprüfer rates represents €50,000–80,000 in fees.
+A 250--320 hour engagement at typical Austrian Wirtschaftsprufer rates represents EUR 50,000--80,000 in fees.
 Whether clients will accept this depends on how the market develops as Wave 2 legislation passes and competitors begin offering CSRD assurance.

 The Big 4 firms in Austria have already built CSRD teams for their PIE clients.
 They’ll compete for the larger Mittelstand entities.
 Mid-tier firms have the advantage of existing client relationships and lower overhead, but need to demonstrate competence.
 Running a pilot engagement (even on a reduced-fee basis) with a willing client before the legislative deadline arrives is the most effective way to build both capability and credibility.